 The spreadsheet above is obtained from the file UNEP data (1950-2000) and projections (2000-2050) of world population with a few modifications.
-We selected all of rows 1 through 12 by clicking on the boxes (1 through 12) on the far left and used the insert option of the cell region from the Home tab..
+We selected all of rows 1 through 12 by clicking on the boxes (1 through 12) on the far left and used the insert-row-command.
 In this newly created space we have entered Name and other important information.